MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 - Authenticate Photon players with PlayFab.
 - Listen for room events using PlayFab CloudScript callbacks.

-We will illustrate how both features work using the latest [Photon Unity example project](https://www.assetstore.unity3d.com/en/#!/content/1786).
+In this quickstart, we will illustrate how both features work using the latest [Photon Unity example project](https://www.assetstore.unity3d.com/en/#!/content/1786).

 ## Prerequisites